History of the Old Fashioned cocktail

 The mid to late 1800s - Public mentions & Jerry Thomas

-In 1880, the drink was part of an announcement made by the Chicago Daily Tribune in regard to Samuel Tilden's withdrawal from the Presidential elections.
+So, in 1862 the first recipe for the drink was published in a cocktail book, but there's still no evidence for the drink's name.
+That took until 1880 when the drink was part of an announcement made by the Chicago Daily Tribune in regard to Samuel Tilden's withdrawal from the Presidential elections.
 They wrote:

 “Hot-whiskies, Scotch and Irish, particularly the latter, sour-mashes, and old-fashioned cocktails were drank in honor of the event.”

-Kappeler Old Fashioned Whiskey cocktail recipe
+The Modern Old Fashioned cocktail

 Old Fashioned Cocktail & Prohibition